yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

   bucketClassName: [4]
   secretName: [5]
   protocol: [6]
     accessMode: {"ro", "rw"} [7]
 status:
   bucketContentName: [8]
   phase:
   conditions:
 ```
 1. `labels`: COSI controller adds the label to its managed resources to easy CLI GET ops.
 Value is the driver name returned by GetDriverInfo() rpc*.
-1. `finalizers`: COSI controller adds the finalizer to defer Bucket deletion until backend deletion ops succeed.
+1. `finalizers`: COSI controller adds the finalizer to defer `Bucket` deletion until backend deletion ops succeed.
-1. `bucketPrefix`: prefix prepended to a randomly generated bucket name.
-API validation _may_ ensure that `Bucket` namespace + `bucketPrefix` + generated name is less than the max length of a metadata.name.
+1. `bucketPrefix`: prefix prepended to a randomly generated bucket name, eg. "YosemitePhotos-".
-1. `bucketClassName`: Name of the target BucketClass.
+1. `bucketClassName`: Name of the target `BucketClass`.
 1. `secretName`: Desired name for user's credential Secret.
-Fails on name collisions.
-Deterministic names allow for a single manifest workflow.
+API validation for unique name.
+Controlover this name allows for a single manifest workflow.
+Of course, there is a window here where API validation passes but the secret creation fails due to an existing secret of the same name just created.
+The user's (app) secret will continue to be attempted to be created until a timeout.
 1. `protocol`: String array of protocols (e.g. s3, gcs, swift, etc.) requested by the user.
 Used in matching Buckets to BucketClasses and ensuring compatibility with backing object stores.
 1. `accessMode`:  The requested level of access provided to the returned access credentials.
 1. `bucketContentName`: Name of a bound BucketContent